How to Calculate Zakat on Silver?

 Calculating Zakat on jewelry

 We now come to the calculation side of things.
 Calculating zakat on jewelry is confusing for many people.
-Even though these calculations are pretty simple and straightforward, people tend to ask clerics to help in this regard.
+Even though these calculations are pretty straightforward.
 However, after reading this article, you will be able to calculate Zakat on silver and gold, all by yourself.

 A commonly asked question is, can I pay Zakat in actual gold and silver?
 The answer is yes, you can.
 Let us explain this with an example.
 If someone has 100 grams of silver, 2.5 grams of zakat on silver must be paid.
 However, because of convenience, Muslims like to pay Zakat in cash.
 In the case of silver, the zakat on silver must be equivalent to the price of 2.5 grams of silver.